AnjaliRajagopal/Worldhappiness/README.md

 Dataset

-The dataset contains the different inidcators of happiness and ladder scores for all the countries in different regions of the world.This data is taken from www.kaggle.com
+The dataset contains the different indicators of happiness and ladder scores for all the countries in different regions of the world.This data is taken from www.kaggle.com

 To run the app directly from console